First mention of a guild of merchants in Bristol.

 Merchants’ Hall destroyed during the Blitz.

-Fern House, Clifton Down acquired as temporary Hall.
+Fern House on Clifton Down is acquired as temporary Hall.

-Fern and Auckland House, Clifton Down joined together to become the new Merchants’ Hall.
+Fern and Auckland House on Clifton Down are joined together to become the new Merchants’ Hall.

 Queen Elizabeth II granted Charter to the Society increasing the size of the Standing Committee to 15.

 Through merger, Colston’s School became co-educational as Colston’s Collegiate School.

 A new 60-bed care home, the Garden House, is added to the original nursing home at the Cote Lane HQ of the St Monica Trust.

 Westbury Fields retirement village opened by St Monica Trust.

 Signing of Academy Funding Agreement for the establishment of Merchants’ Academy in Withywood.

 The Society of Merchant Venturers joins the Lord Mayor of Bristol and other civic representatives in signing a statement regretting Bristol’s role in the slave trade.